Wayne Embry: College career

-Embry went to Miami University in Oxford, Ohio, where he became a member of Alpha Phi Alpha fraternity.
+Embry was recruited to Miami University in Oxford, Ohio, by coach Bill Rohr, who won Embry over by emphasizing academics rather than basketball as the primary reason to attend Miami.
+Embry became a member of Alpha Phi Alpha fraternity.
+He was nicknamed "Goose" by his basketball teammates.

-As a two-time all-Mid-American Conference center, Embry, a team captain, led the then-Redskins to conference championships and NCAA Tournament appearances in 1957 and 1958.
-He led the MAC in scoring and rebounding in two seasons and still holds several school records, including best career rebounding average (15.5).
-He ranks among Miami leaders in the all-time scoring list with 1,401 points and rebounding list with 1,117.
-He holds both Miami and MAC records for most rebounds in a game (34) and season (488).
-During his career, he was one of only 10 players in MAC history to total more than 1,000 career points and rebounds.
+As a two-time All-Mid-American Conference center, Embry, a team captain, led the then-Redskins to conference championships and NCAA Tournament appearances in 1957 and 1958.
+He led the MAC in scoring and rebounding in those two seasons, averaging 23.1 and 24.9 points, and 17.2 and 18.1 rebounds per game as a junior and senior, respectively.

+Embry still holds several school records, including best career rebounding average (15.5) (through the 2024-25 season).
+He ranks among Miami leaders in the all-time scoring list with 1,401 points (just outside the top-10) and is second on the total rebounding list with 1,117 (two behind Ron Harper's 1,119).
+He holds both Miami and MAC records for most rebounds in a game with 34 (in a game where he also scored 39 points and hit the winning shot in a one-point overtime victory), and season (488).
+He was one of only 14 players in MAC history to total more than 1,000 career points and rebounds, and was the first Miami player to reach both of those numbers in a career.

 He was selected to the Helms Athletic Foundation All-America third team as a senior, and he was a two-time honorable mention All-America selection in 1957 and 1958.

 He was inducted in the second class of the Miami Athletics Hall of Fame in 1970.
 He became the fourth player in Miami history to have his jersey (23) retired.

 Embry earned a Bachelor of Science in education from Miami.

 NBA playing career

-Embry was originally drafted by the St. Louis Hawks in 1958.
-He was then traded closer to home weeks later to the Cincinnati Royals.
-The Royals were rebuilding due to the collapse of the team following the head-injury-related hospitalization of team star Maurice Stokes.
-Star center Clyde Lovellette was traded to St. Louis for Embry and four others.
+Embry was originally drafted by the St. Louis Hawks in the third round of the April 1958 NBA draft (23rd overall).

-Oscar Robertson arrived to the team in 1960, reviving the Royals.
-Embry, Robertson and Jack Twyman were all NBA All-Stars for Cincinnati over the next three years.
-Embry's play was notable for his pick and roll play with Robertson, whose encouragement improved Embry's game.
-A powerful 6'8" and 240 pounds, Embry at times appeared to be a blocker on the court, a protector of teammates.

-In 1963, he was named team captain of the Royals.
-During the 1963 NBA Playoffs, Embry averaged postseason career highs of 16.8 points and 13.5 rebounds per game.
-The next season, 1963–64 Cincinnati Royals surged to the second-best record in the NBA, with teammate Jerry Lucas now added.
-That season, on December 1, Embry totaled a career high 39 points scored in a 114-109 loss to the Los Angeles Lakers.
-However, the team was never able to surpass the Boston Celtics of Red Auerbach and Bill Russell, or the Philadelphia 76ers with Wilt Chamberlain in their quest for an NBA title.

-Nearly retiring to be a regional sales leader for Pepsi-Cola, Embry was talked out of retirement by friend Bill Russell, the new player/coach for Boston.
-Embry played crucial reserve minutes for Russell and aided that team's surprising 1967–68 NBA title run.